Join Over 14,000 Veterans – Get Exclusive Monthly Insights

 Housing grants are available for disabled veterans who need to remodel their existing homes or plan to build a specially adapted home to make it handicap-accessible for a service-connected disability, such as the following:

-An additional benefit of a 100 percent VA rating is that since the VA has determined you are permanently disabled, there is very little chance of the VA reexamining you and adjusting your rating.
+An additional benefit of a 100% VA rating is that since the VA has determined you are permanently disabled, there is very little chance of the VA reexamining you and adjusting your rating.

-This is not a complete list of all the benefits you can receive if you have a 100 percent VA disability rating.
+This is not a complete list of all the benefits you can receive if you have a 100% VA disability rating.
 Contact your local VA for a full explanation of your VA disability compensation package and the benefits you can access.

 Independent Living Services Program

-This VA benefit helps disabled veterans with activities of daily living, such as bathing, dressing, accessing the community, and interacting with others.
+This VA benefit assists disabled veterans with activities of daily living, including bathing, dressing, accessing the community, and interacting with others.
 It’s available if your service-connected disability limits your ability to perform these activities and you can’t work.

 To receive these benefits, you must apply for Veteran Readiness & Employment, or VR&E, where you will work with a vocational rehabilitation counselor.
 You can apply online if you have already received your VA disability rating.